stuartgo/mapintel/api/README.md

 This is a FastAPI application that sets the endpoints necessary for the Mapintel UI application.

 ## API modules
-The API consists of 4 modules: search, feedback, upload, and umap.
-Each module is composed by a given number of endpoints.
+The API consists of 4 modules: Search, Topic, Upload, and Feedback.
+Each module is composed of a given number of endpoints.
 Below is a list of the API endpoints divided by the 4 modules.

 ### Search
 - query: